 Established in 1988 and endowed in 1995 by an anonymous donor.
 The scholarship is awarded to minority students with academic promise and financial need.
-The Sandra Lynne Parise Memorial Scholarship fund: Established in 1095 in boving memory of Sandra Lynae "Sandy" Parise by her aunt, Beveley J. Hill, Class of 1960, and supported through periodic gifts, The award is given annually to a non-traditional female student to further her dream of pursuing an education while nutruring a demonstrated the qualities for which Sandy is remembered: intellectual curosity, Christian values, and an unselfish commitment to others.
-The Eloise Chipman Payne Scholarship Fund: Established in 1986 by John R. and Eloise Chipman Payne, Class of 1988.
+The Sandra Lynne Parise Memorial Scholarship Fund: Established in 1995 in loving memory of Sandra Lynne "Sandy" Parise by her aunt, Beverley J. Hill, Class of 1960, and supported through periodic gifts.
+The award is given annually to a non-traditional female student to further her dream of pursuing an education while nurturing a family.
+Preference is for a student who has demonstrated the qualities for which Sandy is remembered: intellectual curiosity, Christian values, and an unselfish commitment to others.
+The Eloise Chipman Payne Scholarship Fund: Established in 1986 by John R. and Eloise Chipman Payne, Class of 1938.
 The scholarship is awarded to student(s) for their junior and senior years.
-The recipient(s) must be academically deserving student(s) who are active in on or off-campus college-related organizations or activities, he of high moral character, and have contributed the most to the college community.
-The Austin E. Penn Endowed Scholarship Fund: Established in 1995 by Austin E. Penn, Trustee Emeritus and former Chair of the Board of the Baltimore Gas and Electric Company, it is awarded annually to one or more students in their junior or senior year who are majoring in mathematics.
-The Duane L. and Clementine Lewis Peterson Memorial Scholarship Fund: Endowed in 1997 through the bequest of Clementine L. Peterson, long-time trustee of Western Maryland College, it is awarded annually to a worthy student based on need, The Helen E. Porter Scholarship Fund: Established in 1983 by the will of Helen E. Porter, Class of 1917.
+The recipient(s) must be academically deserving student(s) who are active in on- or off-campus college-related organizations or activities, be of high moral character, and have contributed the most to the The Austin E. Penn Endowed college community.

+Scholarship Fund: Established in 1995 by Austin E. Penn, Trustee Emeritus and former Chair of the Board of the Baltimore Gas and Electric Company, it is awarded annually to one or more students in their junior or senior year who are majoring in mathematics.
+The Duane L. and Clementine Lewis Peterson Memorial Scholarship Fund: Endowed in 1997 through the bequest of Clementine L. Peterson, long-time trustee of Western Maryland College, it is awarded annually to a worthy student based on need.
+The Helen E. Porter Scholarship Fund: Established in 1983 by the will of Helen E. Porter, Class of 1917.
 It is awarded annually to students from Wicomico County.
+The Wilbur D. Preston, Jr. Scholarship Fund: Established in 2000 by trustee emeritus Wilbur D. "Woody" Preston, Jr. The scholarship is awarded annually to a sophomore, junior, or senior.
 The Ralph B. Price Scholarship Fund: